When you’re looking for a quick and simple dinner, this is the one recipe you need to keep in your weekly rotation.

 What are your favorite toppings to pair with a soup recipe like this one?
 Tell us in the comments below, and be sure to rate the recipe as well.

-If you’re a soup fan, don’t forget to check out these delicious options from Foodal:
+If you’re a soup fan, don’t forget to check out more delicious chicken soup options from Foodal:

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.